cshezhang/Awesome-Programming-Language/README.md

 ## Pointer Analysis
 Nevin Heintze and Olivier Tardieu.
 Ultra-fast Aliasing Analysis using CLA: A Million Lines of C Code in a Second.
 In Proceedings of PLDI'01, pages 254-263.

+Hua Yan, Yulei Sui, Shiping Chen, and Jingling Xue.
+2018.
+Spatio-temporal context reduction: a pointer-analysis-based static approach for detecting use-after-free vulnerabilities.
+In Proceedings of the 40th International Conference on Software Engineering (ICSE ’18).
+Association for Computing Machinery, New York, NY, USA, 327–337.

 Yue Li, Tian Tan, Anders Møller, and Yannis Smaragdakis.
 2018.
 Precision-guided context sensitivity for pointer analysis.
 Proc.
 ACM Program.
 Lang.
 2, OOPSLA, Article 141 (October 2018), 29 pages.

 Tan, Tian, Yue Li, and Jingling Xue.
 "Efficient and precise points-to analysis: modeling the heap by merging equivalent automata."
 Proceedings of the 38th ACM SIGPLAN Conference on Programming Language Design and Implementation.
 2017.